DGZCSXWD/Weather-Forecast/README.md

 # How to use

+You can visit the dashboard through this link: https://dgzcsxwd.github.io/Weather-Forecast/

 To use the weather dashboard, simply enter a city name in the search input and click the search button.

 The dashboard will display the current weather for the selected city as well as a 5-day forecast.